jerdog/auth0-blog/_includes/asides/angular.markdown

 With the Node API and Angular app running, let's take a look at how authentication is implemented.

-### Token Data Model

-In order to support the authentication service we're going to build, we should use a model for the authentication data we'll receive from the authorization server.
-We're going to create an observable behavior subject of this data, so we'll need a way to ensure it's created and stored in a way that won't produce errors if it's not present.

-We do this with a `TokenData` class located in the [`src/app/auth/tokendata.model.ts` file](https://github.com/auth0-blog/angular-auth0-aside/blob/master/src/app/auth/tokendata.model.ts).

 ### Authentication Service

 Authentication logic on the front end is handled with an `AuthService` authentication service: [`src/app/auth/auth.service.ts` file](https://github.com/auth0-blog/angular-auth0-aside/blob/master/src/app/auth/auth.service.ts).
 We'll step through this code below.